Vietnamese Pickles Carrots & Daikon , My Family Recipe

 My Vietnamese recipes are usually rooted in family tradition, reflective of where I was born and the birthplace of my ancestors.
-My Grandparents hailed from the Northern Viet-nam and escaped the Communist regime to Central Vietnam during the war.
-My family stories that were passed down from my elders who had survived the wars.
+Grandparents hailed from the Northern Viet-nam and escaped the Communist regime to Central Vietnam during the war.
+Family stories that were passed down from my elders who had survived the wars.
 Accompanied with each memory was a recipe that was a window to the past, a reflection of their lives back before I was even born.

 I always consider my Mom to be the queen of Vietnamese pickles.
 When mom gives a gift of love to those she cares for, I can almost guarantee that it would be in the form of pickles.
 And of course, all made from the heart.
 Her delicate touch and emphasis on fresh crunch in each jar of her pickles was passed down from my Maternal Grandmother.
 If you were to taste the pickles, you would know it’s brined in my family tradition and regional flair.